[ Keith ]

-Although a load-bearing column in Hip Hop’s founding structure, Keith occupied little visual space in the inner city world, he had become such a big part of.
-With so much attention being paid to the MCs and DJs, and so little being paid to the band, Keith was near invisible at the parties being thrown in parks all around and in the Boroughs of New York City.
-In addition to not being a DJ, he was also a skinny, little kid sitting behind a large drum kit.
+Although a load-bearing column in Hip Hop’s founding structure, Keith occupied little visual space in the inner city, urban world he had become such an important, musical part of.
+With so much attention being paid to the MCs and DJs, and so little to the band, Keith was near invisible at the parties being thrown in parks all around and in the Boroughs of New York City.
+In addition to not being a DJ, he was also a skinny, little kid at the back of the stage, sitting behind a large drum kit.

 And then there was the reaction to his making himself more visible.
-More than once, in the early days, Keith, because he wore a bold athletic-style, Sugar Hill jacket, was threatened by party goers who were offended that a little white kid had the balls to wear a “black” jacket.
-More than once, too, Keith was pulled out of such confrontations by Doug and Keith, his Original Rhythm Section mates.
+More than once, in the early days, Keith, because he wore a bold athletic-style, Sugar Hill jacket, was threatened by many party goers who were offended that a little white boy had the balls to wear a “black” jacket.
+More than once, Keith was pulled out of black-on-Keith confrontations by Doug and Skip, his Rhythm Section bandmates.

 Many were more agitated, when Keith made the seemingly unbelievable claim that he was the drummer.
 They weren’t interested in giving some, except for more shit than they were already giving him.
 As time went on, Keith turned to saying he was nothing more than the guy driving the van … resigned to the fact that most who called themselves B-Boys would never believe a skinny little white kid from Connecticut, could possibly be behind the beats they had become addicted to.

 But of course that was the fact.
 Along with long-time friends and musical collaborators, his Original Sugar Hill Rhythm Section mates (bass guitarist DOUG WIMBSIH and guitarist SKIP “LITTLE AXE” McDONALD), Keith is one of the Hip Hop Fathers, creator of the beat pushing so many of the anthems forward.